Mississippi flag: ‘In God We Trust’ for Confederate symbol?

 At a Black Lives Matter rally June 6 in Jackson, thousands of people cheered when an organizer said Mississippi should get rid of Confederate images.

 Legislators are in the final days of their annual session, and some are trying to build a bipartisan coalition to change the flag.
-But they face a tough challenge this late in the session after deadlines for key legislation have passed, requiring a two-thirds majority of the House and Senate.
+But they need a two-thirds majority because most deadlines have passed, and that’s a tough margin.

 Some lawmakers want to keep the flag as it has been since 1894.
 Some say the issue should be decided in a statewide election.

-All of Mississippi’s public universities stopped flying the state flag years ago because of the Confederate symbol.
-Several cities and counties have also removed it from public property, some long ago and some recently.
+All eight of Mississippi’s public universities stopped flying the state flag years ago because of the Confederate symbol.
+The universities’ leaders were at the Capitol on Wednesday trying to build support for a legislative vote on changing the flag.

+“We know this symbol is holding us back in the eyes of citizens all across this nation,” said Mississippi State University President Mark Keenum.
+“And citizens around the globe view that symbol as a symbol of hatred and racism.”

 Follow Emily Wagster Pettus on Twitter: http://twitter.com/EWagsterPettus.